 The formal International Labour Organisation (ILO) definition of unemployment is those people who work under one hour per week but are actively seeking work and able to start immediately.
 In many low-income countries that do not have social safety nets, formal unemployment is quite low because it is rare to be able to afford to do no work at all.
 We present here statistics for formal unemployment and an estimate for the small number of discouraged workers.
 We also look at broader measures such as underemployment, which consist of those working part time, but who would like to work more hours a week.
 Figure 5.1 below presents the percentage distribution of usual employment, unemployment, and economic inactivity among persons aged 16 years and above by district.

-The overall employment rate is 86.1% of the resident population aged 16 and above in Ngoma district; the unemployment rate is 0% and the economic inactivity rate is 13.9%.

-The national average employment rate is 84%; the unemployment rate is 0.9% and the economic inactivity rate is 15%.
+In Rubavu district, the overall employment rate is 79.6% of the resident population aged 16 years and above, the unemployment rate is 2% and the economic inactivity rate is 18.7%.
+For comparison, the national average employment rate is 84%, the unemployment rate is 0.9% and the economic inactivity rate is 15%.